Modesto-Escobar/evolMap/README.md

 # evolMap

-Create dynamic and evolutive maps with 'leaflet'.
+Dynamic and evolutive maps with R, powered by 'leaflet'.

 # Install